bikerben33/tt-forge-fe/docs/src/build.md

 ```

 ## Build environment
-This is one off step to build the toolchain and create virtual environment for tt-forge.
+This is a one off step to build the toolchain and create a virtual environment for tt-forge.
 Generally you need to run this step only once, unless you want to update the toolchain (LLVM).

 First, it's required to create toolchain directories.
-Proposed example creates directories in default paths.
-You can change the paths if you want to use different locations (see build environment section below).
+The example below will create driectories in default paths.
+To change the default directory paths, see the build environment section below.
 ```sh
 # FFE related toolchain (dafault path)
 sudo mkdir -p /opt/ttforge-toolchain